Solihull

 Solihull itself is mostly urban; however, the larger borough is rural in character, with many outlying villages, and three quarters of the borough designated as green belt.
-The town and its borough, which has been part of Warwickshire county for most of its history, has roots dating back to the 1st century BC, and was further formally established during the medieval era.
-Today the town is famed as, amongst other things, the birthplace of the Land Rover car marque, the home of the British equestrian eventing team and is considered to be one of the most prosperous areas in the UK.
+The town and its borough was part of Warwickshire for most of its history.
+It has roots dating back to the 1st century BC, and was further formally established during the medieval era.
+Today the town is famed as, amongst other things, the birthplace of the Land Rover car marque, home of Solihull Moors FC and the training facilities for the British Equestrian teams.